 Other general exclusions usually mirror those that you can expect when purchasing policies on an individual basis, such as thefts that are not reported to the police within 24 hours, medical problems as a result of inebriation, and so on.
 You must check the policy details carefully before you buy a group travel product, and make sure everyone on the policy knows the exclusions so there are no nasty surprises.

 Catering for your group travel insurance needs with one policy for everyone can help to save you money, but there are also some basic principles that you can follow to reduce your premiums further and help you to find cheap group travel insurance:

 Agree to pay a higher excess.
 If you pay a higher proportion of any claim you make, then you will reduce your premiums accordingly.
 You should be sure you can afford the excess you agree though; otherwise you could be left out of pocket when making a claim.

 Bargain with your insurer.
 If you are taking a large group of people away and the insurer gives you a price that you feel is a little steep, don't be afraid to get on the phone and ask for a discount.
 Everything is negotiable, and even if the insurer says no, you have not lost anything.

 Compare different quotes to get the best deal.
 Never take the first policy you have been offered as the best price you can get.
-Check what is available from other companies, and then try to get the prices down to something you are all happy to pay.
+Use MoneySuperMarket’s comparison tool to check what is available from other companies.
 You should seek to compare like-for-like cover which gives you the minimum levels of protection in the key areas listed below and choose a policy which balances acceptable cover levels - and low excesses - with an affordable premium price.

 What about annual/multi-trip cover?
 If one or more members of your group travels 3 or more times per year, they may find it more affordable to opt for an annual multi trip policy which will ensure they are covered for a number of trips during a 12 month period.